SigmaConnectivityPl/simplicity_sdk/protocol/openthread/sample-apps/ot-ble-dmp/README.md

 The term 'dynamic' in DMP refers to the fact that both protocols are operating simultaneously.
 The radio scheduler takes care of multiplexing the transmitted and received packets over the radio.
 For more information on how the radio scheduler works, see *UG305: Dynamic Multiprotocol User’s Guide*.

-This document assumes that you have installed Simplicity Studio 5 (SSv5) and Gecko SDK Suite (GSDK) containing the OpenThread and Bluetooth SDKs, and that you are familiar with SSv5 and configuring, building, and flashing applications.
+This document assumes that you have installed Simplicity Studio 5 (SSv5) and the Simplicity SDK Suite (SiSDK) containing the OpenThread and Bluetooth SDKs, and that you are familiar with SSv5 and configuring, building, and flashing applications.
 If not, see *QSG170: Silicon Labs OpenThread Quick Start Guide*.

-Pre-compiled demo application images are provided with the Gecko SDK Suite, compatible with:

-- brd4180a
-- brd2703a

 To get started quickly, in the SSv5 Launcher Perspective go to the DEMOS tab.
 Find the **OpenThread BLE DMP - SoC FreeRTOS** demo and click RUN.
 This uploads the application image to your board.